BEASTSHRIRAM/WorkoutApp/README.md

 # Personal Fitness Tool

 A fitness application that combines the power of Vector Databases (Astra DB) with AI capabilities using Langflow and Datastax, featuring RAG for contextual workout recommendations.
-As a have my expertise in spring boot but as this era I had knowledge of python , So learned new things like Langflow,Streamlit,Vector DB,RAG,etc.
+As i've been working on spring boot but as this era I had knowledge of python , So learned new things like Langflow,Streamlit,Vector DB,RAG,etc.

 ## Features